 At the 2019 ALA Annual Conference, the ALA Council approved a resolution calling for establishment of a Joint Working Group on eBook and Digital Content Pricing in Libraries.

-The ALA Working Group on Libraries and Digital Content is charged to:
+The ALA Joint Digital Content Working Group is charged to:

 - Advise the Association regarding opportunities and issues related to libraries and digital content and the provision of equitable access to digital content for all.